Your reporting obligations

 In order for us to help you with the reporting, you must acquire a Legal Entity Identifier (LEI) for your company and inform us about it.
 Please go to the section about LEIs (PDF) to find more information about LEIs and how you can obtain one.

 Danske Bank will report your trades to a trade repository called DTCC GTR (Depository Trust & Clearing Corporation – Global Trade Repository).
-Our trade reporting service includes reporting of historical trades as well, as trades existing on or after 16 August 2012 must be reported, even if they have matured or have been terminated before 12 February 2014.
 You can find more information on our trade reporting service in the FAQ (PDF).